 As stated in the video’s graphics, New York City police stopped people 685,724 times in 2011, and 88 percent of those stopped were not ticketed or arrested.

 Tyquan Brehon feels that he was stopped and frisked primarily because he is black.
 “When you’re young and you’re black, no matter how you look, you fit the description.”

 According to the Times reporting, 87 percent of the 685,724 people stopped in 2011 were black or Latino.

 Whenever Brehon asked officers why he was being detained, the common answer he remembers was an aggressive change in tone from the cops and threats of being taken into custody.
 The young man only began to understand the situation when he talked about his circumstances to a teacher and mentor, identified in “The Scars of Stop-and-Frisk” as Drew.

 Drew had weathered similar experiences and emotions as Tyquan, and the teen benefitted from an adult’s attention, empathy and perspective.
 But there are not 685,724 mentors like Drew to go around.

-That’s why a Father’s Day silent march to stop Stop and Frisk is scheduled for 3:00 p.m.
-Sunday, June 17 at 11th Street and 5th Avenue in New York City.
+That’s why a Father’s Day silent march to stop stop-and-frisk is scheduled for June 17, 3 p.m., at 11th Street and Fifth Avenue in New York City.

 However, if New York City’s top-down attitude is any indicator, the grab-and-grope policy won’t be phased out by a quiet parade of outrage.

-The New York Times asserts that, strictly speaking, it is illegal for police to stop a person without reasonable suspicion of a crime.
+According to The New York Times, strictly speaking, it is illegal for police to stop a person without reasonable suspicion of a crime.
 Frisks are illegal without suspicion of a weapon.

 Thanks to Colorlines for the lead.